 (LEAP).
-This program is a three-partner program of federal, state, and university funding.
+This is a three-partner program of federal, state, and university funding.
 Students with a high financial need may receive this particular form of funding.
 It is restricted to residents of Arizona.
-The maximum grant for 2000-2001 was \$1,250.
+The maximum grant for 2001-2002 was \$1,250.

 Student Aid Trust Grant.
-Provided in partnership between ASU students and the state legislature, these funds are provided primarily to resident and undergraduate students with a high financial need.
-The maximum grant for 2000-2001 was \$1,500.
+Provided in partnership between ASU students and the state legislature, these funds are provided primarily to resident, undergraduate or underrepresented students with a high financial need.
+The maximum grant for 2001-2002 was \$1,500.

 University Grant.
 University grants are generally reserved as the last grant program to be used to resolve a student's need.
 Funded by the university, grants are available for both resident and non-resident students.
-The maximum grant awards for 2000-2001 were \$2,000.
+The maximum grant awards for 2001-2002 were \$1,500.